nabil0day/Travel-Management-System-ASP.Net/README.md

-# Travel Management System - 3 Tier Architecture with Web API
+# Travel Management System - 3-Tier Architecture with Web API

 This project implements a Travel Management System using a 3-tier architecture and Web API.
 It is developed using C#, ASP.NET, and follows a DB-First approach for database management.
 The project emphasizes the implementation of SOLID principles for robust and maintainable code.